A nutritious, delicious, Italian inspired dish the whole family will love. JUMP TO RECIPE

 - ¼ teaspoon pepper

-- Cook the farro in vegetable stock for 25-30 minutes (see notes).
+- Cook the farro in vegetable stock for 25-30 minutes according to package directions (see notes).

 - When the farro is done add the spinach, cranberries, and almonds and stir to combine.